zhongl/scala-with-cats/src/pages/type-classes/given.md

 theMagicNumber * 2
 ```

 However, it's more common to use them with a using clause.
-When we call a method that has a using clause, and we do not explicitly supply values for the parameters in the using clause, the compiler will look for given instances of the required type.
+When we call a method that has a using clause, and we do not explicitly supply values for the context parameters, the compiler will look for given instances of the required type.
 If it finds a given instance it will automatically use it to complete the method call.

-For example, we defined `double` above with a using clause with an `Int` parameter.
+For example, we defined `double` above with a single `Int` context parameter.
 The given instance we just defined, `theMagicNumber`, also has type `Int`.
-So if we call `double` without providing any values for the using clause the compiler will provide the value `theMagicNumber` for us.
+So if we call `double` without providing any value for the context parameter the compiler will provide the value `theMagicNumber` for us.

 ```scala mdoc
 double